If you have a comic or you are an illustrator, at some point you might want to give merchandise a try.

 I’m not gonna list manifacturers or shipping services as there are so many online that you can easily get lost.
 Also, prices and advantages are very different in each country.

-I’ve worked for a company who used Alibaba to find manifacturers for the company’s branded merch.
+I’ve worked for a company who used to use Alibaba to find manifacturers for the company’s branded merch.
 It’s a long and complicated process, but the good thing is that usually manifacturers send you a free sample before starting the production so you can order many of them from different manifacturers and compare them for free.

 Here is a small comparison chart of ecommerce solutions from the Printful website (click on it to enlarge):